nim-lang/Nim/doc/manual.rst

   proc sample(): bool = true
   {.pop.}

-For third party pragmas it depends on it's implementation, but uses the same syntax.
+For third party pragmas it depends on its implementation, but uses the same syntax.

 register pragma